Conemaugh Health System- Psychology Internship

 - Faculty facilitating intern transition from the role of student to that of professional psychologist

-- Serve as a mental health resource to its employees, local students, medical professionals, and the surrounding community
+- Serve as a mental health resource to its staff, local students, medical professionals, and the surrounding community

 Conemaugh Health System is committed to preparing psychologists for ethical practice in clinical application of psychology with a particular emphasis on professional practice in an interdisciplinary healthcare setting.
 Upon completion of the internship, interns are prepared to assume an entry level doctoral psychology position across the lifespan in multiple care settings (i.e. medical, inpatient, outpatient and behavioral health care settings).

 Our program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-Our program is not accredited by the American Psychological Association.
+Our program is not currently accredited by the American Psychological Association (APA).

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: